Get

 Final Thoughts

 We don’t know exactly what these dogs were used for, which also means we don’t know what they were developed for.
 There are quite a few theories out there.
 For instance, they might have been used for food, as a few reports say.
-Alternatively, they may have just been used for religious purposes, though this may have been a secondary purpose.
+Alternatively, they may have just been used for ceremonial or religious purposes, though this may have been a secondary purpose.
 As was often the case with small dogs, these canines may have also been used as alert dogs.
 They’re very noisy, after all!

 You Might Also Be Interested In: